How your Financial Aid is Determined & Disbursed

 - Scholarship & Grant Eligibility Requirements – A student must maintain the requirements of the scholarship or grant.
 Example: Need to be enrolled full time or in a specific program in order to remain eligible

-- Receive funding from outside sources – If you receive any additional funds from outside sources (outside scholarships, Vocational Rehabilitation, etc.) that were not included on your award letter your aid may be adjusted.
+- Receive funding from outside sources – If you receive any additional funds from outside sources (outside scholarships, Vocational Rehabilitation, etc.) that were not included on your award offer your aid may be adjusted.
 A student’s financial aid cannot exceed their Cost of Attendance.

-- Change in Enrollment Level – A student’s initial financial aid award is based on the assumption of the student being enrolled full-time for the full year.
+- Change in Enrollment Level – A student’s initial financial aid offer is based on the assumption of the student being enrolled full-time for the full year.
 A student’s aid may be adjusted for their enrollment level on the 5th day of class.

 - Repeated Coursework – A student is only allowed to repeat a course with a passing grade one time and receive financial aid for it.